 Q: What difference do cone materials make?

 A: Subwoofer cones, like speaker cones, are made of treated paper, synthetics (like Highly Oriented Polyolefine) or composites (like aluminum or injection-molded quartz).
-Paper tends to be less durable, but, because it is so lightweight, responds quicker than other materials.
-All these can sound great; you need to experiment with different sounds (and your checkbook) to find the sub that's right for you.
+Paper tends to be less durable, but, because it's so lightweight, it responds quicker than other materials.
+They all work well and sound great, so you need to experiment with different sounds to find the sub that's right for you.

 Q: Are square or triangular subwoofers better than round ones?

 A: "Better" is a relative term, since the bass you prefer might differ from someone else's taste.
 If you're into imaginative looks and style, square and triangular subwoofers might be for you.
 They'll definitely catch the eye!
 These woofers also reproduce bass extremely well (Kicker's square woofers are big on the competition scene), though traditional round woofers tend to play more accurately.
-The triangle shaped woofers might be convenient if you lack sufficient cargo space, since triangular boxes fit into places where standard design boxes fear to go.
+The triangle-shaped woofers might be convenient if you're short on cargo space, since triangular boxes fit into places where standard boxes just can't go.

 Q: What's a dual voice coil sub?